 Owning a Hot Tub May Decrease Your Water Usage

 We all want to be more energy conscious and save money wherever we can, especially when it comes to our utility bills.
-So, we think you should know that by using your hot tub regularly you may actually save on your water bill and waste less of that H2O.
+Surprisingly, using your hot tub regularly you may actually save on your water bill and waste less of that H2O.
 Look at you go, being all green and stuff.
 Way to go!

 How in the World is this Possible?